openpreserve/plato/MORE.md

-# More about Plato - The Preservation Planning Tool
+# Plato: The Preservation Planning Tool

+Efficient and trustworthy preservation planning.

+## More about Plato

 Please check out the [Plato website](http://ifs.tuwien.ac.at/dp/plato/intro_documentation.html) where you can find more information on Plato in general, its documentation, and case studies.